ModOrganizer2/pystubs-generation/docs/source/plugin-types.rst

 able to add support for further games.
 The plugin is also responsible to help MO determine if (and where) the game is installed in the first place.
 Since supporting a game properly requires extensions in many places of the UI.
-To allow this without creating one huge plugin interface that involves every aspect of MO, game plugins expose a *feature list*.
+To allow this without creating one huge plugin interface that involves every aspect of MO, game plugins can register only the features they need to MO2 using :meth:`registerFeature<mobase.IGameFeatures.registerFeature>`
-The list of possible features can be found in the "game_features" project and each feature can itself be considered a plugin interface.

 As an example for a game feature take BSA invalidation: If the game requires BSA invalidation it will implement this feature.